Methods of Magnetization

 We build all our own magnetizers to best suit each type of material we work with.
 We can magnetize most magnets or magnetic assemblies for you.
 If needed, we’ll even build special fixtures to meet your particular magnetization requirements.

 While multiple poles spaced closely together can increase holding power, they can reduce the reach of the magnet.
 Inversely, when fewer poles are present, magnetic reach increases, but on contact, holding power is reduced.

-Magnetic viewing paper can help you visualize the magnetic fields surrounding your magnets.
+Magnetic viewing film can help you visualize the magnetic fields surrounding your magnets.
 Use magnetic viewing paper to display magnetic field patterns by placing it near a magnet.
 Lines appear in the opaque paper showing the direction of magnetic force and the division between the magnetic poles.
-Adams keeps the following two sizes in stock:
+Adams keeps the following size in stock: